-Everyone is looking for a deal these days so a free kids club included with your resort stay is a very big deal – and a huge savings.
-Here are my favorites:
+Everyone is looking for a deal these days, and a free kids club included with your resort stay is a great way to cut costs.
+Read on to discover how to score big savings.

 The Colony Beach and Tennis Resort on Longboat Key has complimentary kids club (Kinder Kamp and Kidding Around) programs, Thursday - Sunday from 9 a.m. to noon, for ages three to 12.
 This is also a five-star diamond resort so mom and dad will have a wondrous time as well.